Giovan Battista Fidanza

 MAIN FIELDS OF RESEARCH

-History of painting from the 17th century to the early 19th century, with particular reference to the Papal States.
+• History of art patronage in the early modern age, with particular reference to the Papal States.

-History of wooden sculpture and furnishings in the Early modern period in Central Italy, in particular in the Papal State and Florence, with emphasis on stylistic and historical aspects of materials and techniques.
+• History of wooden sculpture and furnishings in the Early modern period in Central Italy, in particular in the Papal States and Florence, with emphasis on stylistic and historical aspects of materials and techniques.

-History of engraving from the 18th century to the early 19th century, with particular reference to Northern Italy: Milan and Parma (two articles).
+• History of engraving from the 18th century to the early 19th century, with particular reference to Northern Italy: Milan and Parma.

 MAIN RECENT PUBLICATIONS